bnb-chain/bnb-chain.github.io/docs/binance.md

 ## Swap Testnet BEP2 token to its BEP20 equivalent

-* Follow the instructions above to Install BNB Chain Extension Wallet if not ready
+* Follow the instructions above to Install Binance Extension Wallet if not ready
 * Follow the instructions above to create or Recover your account
 * Switch to BNB Chain testnet after unlock your extension wallet and Click at “+” to add your BEP2 token if necessary